AI for Good Impact Awards

 Celebrating AI excellence for innovative solutions solving global challenges

-By spotlighting transformative AI applications, the awards offer global recognition for impactful solutions that contribute to a better future for all.
-Winners will be honored at the AI for Good Awards Ceremony, held on 9 July 2025 during the AI for Good Global Summit in Geneva.
+By spotlighting transformative AI applications, the Impact Awards offer global recognition for impactful solutions that contribute to a better future for all.
+Winners will be honored at the AI for Good Impact Awards Ceremony, held during the 2026 AI for Good Global Summit in Geneva.

 Awards categories